bcollin/perimeter-d7/README.txt

 == Developer notes ==

 * This module operates on a low level (two degrees of separation from index.php).
-If you need to patch the module, stay away from perimeter_page_delivery_callback_alter() and add your changes to perimeter_html_delivery_callback() instead.
+If you need to patch the module, try and stay away from perimeter_page_delivery_callback_alter() and add your changes to perimeter_html_delivery_callback() instead.